Brazilian soccer player Antony dropped from national team over domestic assault allegations - KESQ

 “Thus, I come to deny the accusations made and inform that I remain at the full disposal of the Brazilian authorities to clarify what is needed.
 I trust the ongoing police investigations will reveal the truth about my innocence.”

+“As a club, we are taking this matter seriously, with consideration of the impact of these allegations and subsequent reporting will have on survivors of abuse.”

-Manchester United said it had no comment when contacted by CNN.
-Greater Manchester Police and representation for Antony and Cavallin did not immediately responded to requests for comment.
+Greater Manchester Police and representation for Antony and Cavallin did not immediately respond to requests for comment when contacted by CNN.

 Antony will miss Brazil’s World Cup qualifying games against Bolivia and Peru as a result of being dropped from the national team.
 In his career, Antony has made 16 appearances for the national team, scoring two goals.